-When errors occur to a cloud disk, if you have created snapshots for it, you can use the Disk Rollback feature to restore the disk to a healthy status at a given time point.
+If you have created snapshots for a cloud disk, you can use the Disk Rollback feature to restore a cloud disk to a specific snapshot status at a given time point.

-Before you roll back a cloud disk, consider the following:
+Before you roll back a cloud disk, note the following:

 Rolling back a cloud disk is an irreversible action.
 Once rollback is complete, data cannot be restored.
-Therefore, proceed with caution.
+Exercise caution when performing this action.

 After the disk is rolled back, data from the creation date of the snapshot to the rollback date is lost.

 After a system disk is restored, the logon password or the SSH key pair of the ECS instance is retained.

-Before rolling back a cloud disk, ascertain the following:
+Before rolling back a cloud disk, check that: